-Given the fact that so many people supply files that are optimised for sheetfed offset printing with a dot gain between 12 and 20%, operators may tweak other devices such as digital presses to mimic the dot gain behavior of offset presses.
+Given the fact that so many people supply files that are optimized for sheetfed offset printing with a dot gain of 12 to 20%, operators may tweak other devices such as digital presses to mimic the dot gain behavior of offset presses.

 In general, higher screen rulings exhibit more dot gain.
 Vendors of workflow and computer to plate systems sometimes anticipate this: for the very fine dots that are used in screening algorithms such as stochastic screening, they create screen cells that aren’t linear – the 50% dots may, for instance, be 38% dots.
 By including a pre-compensation in the screen cells, printers achieve better results with the out-of-the-box set-up and only have to focus on fine-tuning the system to their particular needs.